 Needs a sturdy setting

 While the stone is a 7.5 on the Mohs Scale, that’s more than a few points below the strength of a diamond.
-The edges of the Morganite stone could easily chip if it’s banged around on a daily basis.
-This requires a protective setting around the Morganite.
+The facet edges of the Morganite could easily chip and show abrasions over time.
+This character flaw requires a more protective setting around the Morganite.
 A stunning alternative to a prong setting is to use a halo of diamonds to protect the pink stone.

 Unlike diamonds and sapphires, Morganite has no consistent rating scale and its value may be affected by trend and popularity.